molecule-labs/molecule/README.md

 Where [`RIChan`](http://molecule-labs.github.io/molecule/#molecule.channel.RIChan) is the type of channels that outputs a single message, a bit like a `Future` in `java.util.concurrent`.

-The process type we just defined can then create a process attached to the command line by binding it to the standard `Console.stdinLine` and `Console.stdoutLine` channels, which are defined in the ['channel'](http://molecule-labs.github.io/molecule/#molecule.channel.Console$) package.
+We use the process type to create a process attached to the command line by binding it to the standard `Console.stdinLine` and `Console.stdoutLine` channels, which are defined in the ['channel'](http://molecule-labs.github.io/molecule/#molecule.channel.Console$) package.
 The `stdinLine` input channel, of type `IChan[String]`, streams each lines typed on the standard input.
-The `stdoutLine` output channel, of type `OChan[String]`, does the reverse and prints each string it receives in consecutive lines on the standard output.
+The `stdoutLine` output channel, of type `OChan[String]`, does the reverse and prints each string it receives on consecutive lines on the standard output.
 Therefore, to launch an instance of the `HellYou` process on the command line, one just needs apply the factory method of its process type to `stdinLine` and `stdoutLine` and then pass the process created to the `launch` method of a platform, which will execute the process:

 ```scala
   def main(args: Array[String]): Unit = {